Is Cyberstalking a Crime?

 Likewise, defense attorney Christopher Coyle brings his own valuable experience and proven expertise to the table.
 Chris was a Wayne County Assistant Prosecutor for more than 30 years before joining Blank Law, PC.
 Previously, he served as the Deputy Chief of the Wayne County Special Victims Unit.

-Individually, Nicole and Chris have worked for both the defense and the prosecution, and that gives them a unique insight about what strategies work best.
+Individually, Nicole and Chris have worked for both the defense and the prosecution, and that gives them a unique insight into what strategies work best.
 This is why they are the top cyberstalking lawyers in Michigan.

 Collectively, they have over 50 years’ worth of criminal defense skills and experience that could and should be working for you right now.
 If you need to beat cyberstalking charges, CALL FOR A FREE CONSULTATION TODAY.